hyperledger-labs/fabric-channeled-add-ons-gen/README.md

    developer mode and then click load unpacked and select the `/build` folder of the extension.

-   #### _#TODO:_ Add cookie to the extension so that the user does not have to log in again.
-Drop cookie at the end of browser session.

 8. Use the given credentials.

    The private keys for the users created on startup are printed on the application logs.